 When a workflow sends an email to the customer, who is it from?

-Messages sent to the customer via the Send an email action are sent from your mailbox address.
+Messages sent to the customer via the Send Notification > Email the Customer action are sent from your mailbox address.

 Why is the same conversation in the Unassigned queue and in a custom folder?